 - Understand your body’s rhythm.
 Some people metabolize alcohol more quickly than others.
 Take note of how long it often takes you to feel normal again.

-Strategy 4: Avoid interactions with medications and other substances
+Strategy 4: Avoid mixing alcohol with medications

 - Prescription medicines: Medications for High Blood Pressure, Diabetes, Depression, or Anxiety might interact negatively with alcohol, causing dizziness, excessive exhaustion, or worsening Erectile Dysfunction (ED).